Eligibility & Enrollment

-People who apply for Medi-Cal through community health centers receive extensive assistance from health center staff who understand community needs and who help explain how to complete forms, collect required documentation, and preparation for County eligibility interviews.
-Additionally, health center staff assist with annual renewals for Medi-Cal beneficiaries so that they do not lose their health coverage.
+Individuals applying for Medi-Cal and CalFresh through community health centers receive extensive assistance from health center staff who provide expertise and understanding of the eligibility and enrollment criteria.
+Enrollment staff help explain how to complete the application criteria, collect required documentation, and preparation for County eligibility review and approval.
+Additionally, health center staff assist Medi-Cal and CalFresh beneficiaries with their annual renewals, so that they do not lose their health coverage.

 Alameda Health Consortium works with more than 100 eligibility and enrollment staff across our community health centers, by coordinating enrollment efforts, tracking changes in Medi-Cal CalFresh, Covered California health plans, and HealthPAC, and providing ongoing training and technical assistance to health center staff.

 Medi-Cal is California’s Medicaid Program.
 It is a health care coverage program for low-income families and individuals who live in California.
 Since March 2020, Medi-Cal renewal processing was put on hold due to the continuous coverage requirement, as a result beneficiaries retained their Medi-Cal coverage with no renewal process.

 As of April 2023, Alameda County Social Services Agency resumed the Medi-Cal renewal process.
 Keep yourself and your family covered.

 Ensure that your information is updated, check your mail, and complete your Medi-Cal renewal packet and return to the County office by the due date in order to avoid a break in coverage.